techcow2/pi-star-scanner/README.md

 # Pi-Star Network Scanner

 Welcome to the **Pi-Star Network Scanner**!
 This is a simple, user-friendly script that helps you find the local IP address of a Pi-Star device on your Wi-Fi network.
-Whether you're a technical expert or just starting, this tool is designed to make your life easier!

 ### Created by: W8RJB ©2024 TechRay Apps LLC

 ---